v-Star55/kanban-board/README.md

 kanban-board
 ├── index.html        # Main HTML structure of the application
 ├── styles.css        # Stylesheet for the application
-├── package.json      # npm configuration file
+├── README.md         # Documentation for the project
-├── .gitignore        # Files and directories to ignore in version control ├── README.md         # Documentation for the project └── src               # Source files for the application
+└── src               # Source files for the application
     ├── main.js       # Application entry point